Digitalist-Open-Cloud/Matomo-Plugin-TrackerDomain/README.md

 ```

+## Tag Manager Configuration Variable
+Important! - When you set up the TagManager you also need to adjust the **Matomo URL** in the **Matomo Configuration** Variable so that it points to the tracker domain.

 The plugin changes the variable `u`.

 A global javascript variable is added `piwik.trackerDomain`, that could be used by other plugins.